andrewd-sysdig/sysdig_package_report/README.md

-# Sysdig Vuln Package Report
+# Sysdig Vuln Package Report - Legacy Engine
 This script will get a list of images in runtime filtered by cluster & namespace (if specified) and then queries the list of vulnrabilities for those images.
 You can optionally specify a package name such as log4j with the -p command line parameter, this will then only list vulnrabilities relating to that package.

 Output report is written to the same directory as you run the script as output.csv and output.json